This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In contrast, non-essential amino acids can be produced by your body, meaning it’s not as crucial to get them through the foods that you eat.
 There are a total of 11 amino acids that make the non-essential amino acids list, including:

 - Arginine: Arginine stimulates immune function, fights fatigue and optimizes heart health.
+Creatine monohydrate is formed in the liver, pancreas and kidneys, mostly with the help of arginine, glycine and methionine.

 - Alanine: Research suggests that alanine aids in metabolism and provides energy for muscles, brain and central nervous system.